 A blood test can diagnose a toxoplasmosis infection.
-Toxoplasmosis is a parasite that harmless to you, but it can cross the placenta and affect your baby.
-This is a parasite you can pick up from cat feces, and the reason why you should ask someone to clean out your cat’s litter box while you are pregnant.
+Toxoplasmosis is a parasite that is harmless to you but can cross the placenta and affect your baby.
+This is a parasite you can pick up from cat feces, which is why you should ask someone to clean out your cat’s litter box while pregnant.

-Depending on your care provider and risk of tuberculosis, you may have a TB test at some point during your prenatal care.
+Depending on your care provider and the risk of tuberculosis, you may have a TB test at some point during your prenatal care.
 Tuberculosis is an infectious bacterial disease diagnosed with a blood or skin test.
 The skin test involves injecting a tiny amount (0.1ml) of a protein into the skin on your arm.
 This produces a small pale bump on your skin.
-You return 48-72 hours later, and your care provider will examine your arm for signs of a reaction.
+You return 48-72 hours later, and your care provider will examine your arm for reaction signs.
 A blood test is more accurate than a skin test.

 Ultrasounds can take place at any point during pregnancy.
 Unlike many tests where you have to wait for results, you see the results on a monitor during the procedure.
 An early ultrasound is usually done with a transvaginal scan in the first trimester and accomplishes two things.
 First, it confirms that you are pregnant.
 Second, it dates your pregnancy.
 Your care provider will use it to verify a heartbeat, measure the crown-rump length, confirm molar or ectopic pregnancies, and assess abnormal gestation.

 The American College of Obstetricians and Gynecologists recommends that expecting mothers have at least one standard exam during their pregnancy, usually at 18–22 weeks.
 From your practitioner’s point of view, this is a great way to see how a baby is developing and offer reassurance that everything is developing exactly the way it should be.
 This is the second-trimester anatomy scan.
-This ultrasound examination diagnoses fetal malformation, structural abnormalities, confirms a multiples (twins) pregnancy, verifies dates and growth, confirms a miscarriage, identifies excessive or reduced levels of amniotic fluid, and overall evaluates your baby’s well-being.
-During this ultrasound appointment, the ultrasound technician will be taking various measurements of your baby.
-Since this is an anatomy scan, the ultrasound technician will be looking specifically at the heart’s four chambers, the kidneys, bladder, stomach, brain, spine, and sex organs.
+This ultrasound examination diagnoses fetal malformation and structural abnormalities, confirms a multiples (twins) pregnancy, verifies dates and growth, confirms a miscarriage, identifies excessive or reduced levels of amniotic fluid, and overall evaluates your baby’s well-being.
+During this ultrasound appointment, the ultrasound technician will take various measurements of your baby.
+Since this is an anatomy scan, the ultrasound technician will look specifically at the heart’s four chambers: the kidneys, bladder, stomach, brain, spine, and sex organs.

 For more in-depth information on ultrasounds, see this episode.